niconiahi/kopius/feedback/01_pokedex.md

 </button>
 ```

-Let"s prefer _inlining_ the function if it"s only used in one place.
-So we don"t have to travel through the code to see what it does
+Let's prefer _inlining_ the function if it's only used in one place.
+So we don't have to travel through the code to see what it does

 ```tsx
 function capturePokemon(